warlockz/logger/README.md

 # Basic Logger (blog)
-Very fast, header only, C++ logging library.
+Very fast, header only,C or C++ logging library.
 For priniting mechanism to debug during programming and testing in actual hardware or kit or host system.